bluewaysw/pcgeos/TechDocs/Markdown/Concepts/cinput.md

 Unlike with mouse input, there is no "implied grab" for keyboard input.
-Keyboard input is always passed to the object that has the focus (for information on the Focus hierarchy, see section 11.5.3 on page 453).
+Keyboard input is always passed to the object that has the focus (for information on the Focus hierarchy, see [section 11.5.3](#1153-using-focus)).
 Therefore the focus is the keyboard's "active grab."

 Objects can, however, set up passive grabs as they can with mouse input.
 A pre-passive grab allows the visible object to receive keyboard events before the focus object gets them.
 A post-passive grab delivers events to the visible object after they have been sent to the focus.
-For more information about gaining and releasing the passive keyboard grabs, see "VisClass," Chapter 23 of the Object Reference Book.
+For more information about gaining and releasing the passive keyboard grabs, see ["VisClass," Chapter 23 of the Object Reference Book](../Object/ovis.md).

 If you intercept keyboard events, you must be sure to return any events that you don't use.
 For example, if you only want to detect when the user hits the